remembercds/Insta-Honey-Pot/README.md

 # Insta-Honey-Pot
 Simple script to set up a cowrie honey pot.
 Tested on Debian 9.7 and Ubuntu 18.04 on 1gb ram/1 vCPUs VPS servers.
 ![scary](https://i.imgur.com/MD3KRdK.png)
-Almost immediately spooky hackers will start trying to break in oooo!
+Almost immediately after install, spooky hackers will start trying to break in!
 # How to get it working
 ```
 git clone https://github.com/remembercds/Insta-Honey-Pot.git